-- 2.1 Members of the University are encouraged to discuss any concerns with their line manager, relevant Safeguarding Officers or the Director of Student Services.
-If those concerns relate to the Safeguarding Officer or the Director of Student Services, members are expected to discuss the matter with the APVC (Academic Experience) or to contact Social Services directly (see Appendix 4 for contact details). - 2.2 Every effort should be made to maintain confidentiality in line with safeguarding legislation.
-Suspicions must not be discussed with anyone else on campus other than those nominated above. - 2.3 The Lead Safeguarding Team has the responsibility to act on behalf of the University in dealing with allegations or suspicion of abuse or neglect.
+3.2 Members of the University are encouraged to discuss any concerns with their line manager, relevant Safeguarding Officers or the Director of Student Services.
+If those concerns relate to the Safeguarding Officer or the Director of Student Services, members are expected to discuss the matter with the APVC (Academic Experience) or to contact Social Services directly (see Appendix 4 for contact details).

+3.3 Every effort should be made to maintain confidentiality in line with safeguarding legislation.
+Suspicions must not be discussed with anyone else on campus other than those nominated above.

+3.4 The Lead Safeguarding Team has the responsibility to act on behalf of the University in dealing with allegations or suspicion of abuse or neglect.
 This will include collating details of the allegation or suspicion and referring the matter to the appropriate statutory authorities.
-It is the responsibility of Social Services or the Police, not the University, to investigate matters relating to child protection. - 2.4 Under no circumstances should members of the University carry out their own investigation into suspicions or allegations of abuse involving children, neither should they question children closely, as to do so may distort any investigation that may be carried out subsequently by the Social Services or the Police. - 2.5 If a child or vulnerable adult says something or acts in such a way that abuse is suspected, the person receiving the information should: - React in a calm but concerned way. - Tell the child/vulnerable that s/he is right to share what has happened; and that s/he is not responsible for what has happened. - Find an early opportunity to explain that it is likely that the information will need to be shared - do not promise to keep secrets. - Take what is said seriously and allow the reporting individual to continue at his/her own pace. - Keep questions to an absolute minimum only to clarify what the reporting individual is saying; not to interrogate.
-Do not ask a question that suggests a particular answer. - Not interrupt the reporting individual when they are recalling significant events. - Reassure the reporting individual that the problem can be dealt with. - Tell the reporting individual what you will do next and with whom the information will be shared.
-Say that you cannot promise to keep secrets.
+It is the responsibility of Social Services or the Police, not the University, to investigate matters relating to child protection and the abuse of vulnerable adults.

+3.5 Under no circumstances should members of the University carry out their own investigation into suspicions or allegations of harm, abuse or neglect, neither should they question children or vulnerable adults involved closely, as to do so may distort any investigation that may be carried out subsequently by the Social Services or the Police.

+3.6 If a child or vulnerable adult says something or acts in such a way that abuse is suspected, the person receiving the information should:

+- React in a calm but concerned way. - Tell the child/vulnerable adult that they are right to share what has happened; and that they are not responsible for what has happened. - Find an early opportunity to explain that it is likely that the information will need to be shared - do not promise to keep secrets. - Take what is said seriously and allow the reporting individual to continue at their own pace. - Keep questions to an absolute minimum only to clarify what the reporting individual is saying; not to interrogate.
+Do not ask a question that suggests a particular answer. - Do not interrupt the reporting individual when they are recalling significant events. - Reassure the reporting individual that the problem can be dealt with. - Tell the reporting individual what you will do next and with whom the information will be

-Make a full record of what is said and done, though this should not result in a delay in reporting the problem.
+• Make a full record of what is said and done, though this should not result in a delay in reporting the problem.

-2.6 The record should include:
+3.7 The record should include: